ktywelch/QuizTyme/README.md

 ## User Guide
 Behavior to meet requirements:

-User click the start button to
-THEN a timer starts and I am presented with a question WHEN I answer a question
+User click the start button to start a timer starts and  user presented with a question after answer selected.

-THEN I am presented with another question
-WHEN I answer a question incorrectly
-THEN time is subtracted from the clock
-WHEN all questions are answered or the timer reaches 0 THEN the game is over
+User is presented with another question if answered a question incorrectly 5 seconds is subtracted from the clock When all questions are answered or the timer reaches the game is over if you are a high scorer you can save my initials and score.
-WHEN the game is over
-THEN I can save my initials and score

 The application
 ![quiz demo](./assets/images/out.gif)

 ## credits